HapticLLaMA: A Multimodal Sensory Language Model for Haptic Captioning: Implementation Details

 \section{Implementation Details}

 All experiments are conducted on NVIDIA RTX A100 and RTX H100 GPUs.
 Due to limited computational resources, we adopt LLaMA3.2-3B as the backbone of HapticLLaMA, and integrate Low-Rank Adaptation (LoRA) into all query and value projection layers of the Transformer architecture to enable parameter-efficient fine-tuning.
 In Stage 1, the batch size is set to 4, with an overall learning rate of 3e-4.
 The model is trained with a generative loss.
-In Stage 2, we adopt the default setting of DPO trainer to optimize HapticLLaMA.
-The model is optimized the policy to align with human preferences through a simple classification objective, thereby improving caption quality.
+For the frequency-based tokenizer, the bin edges are constructed using geometric spacing (via np.geomspace) based on the minimum and maximum values of each signal.